thatcherty/SFILS_Assign1/results/Performance/README.md

 Based on the average of the following queries:
  - 159 rows/sec

+## Adding Indexes
+After adding an index on Patron Type:
+ - [Count of patron types by age range](#Count-of-patron-types-by-age-range) performance did not improve
+ - [Patron type by age ranges in county](#Patron-type-by-age-ranges-in-county) performance did not improve

+After adding an index on Notif Type:
+ - [Customers who prefer print notifications](#Customers-who-prefer-print-notifications) provided 0sec query compared to 0.015
+ - [Count of patron types by notification preference](#Count-of-patron-types-by-notification-preference) provided between 0.015 - 0.032 sec queries compared to 1.047 sec

+## Conclusions
+In both Patron Type queries, the other columns were not indexed; however, in the second Notif Type query, both patron types and notif type were indexed.
+This may have been the cause of the improvement.
+For the first notif type query, it is simply getting a count and only looking for notif pref.

 # Returning customers
 - Performance: 0.125 sec
 - Rows returned: 1